FredrikPedersen/Plain_Old_Java/Java Certification Preparation/Java SE 11 Developer 1Z0-819 OCP Course/README.md

 This is not true for class static variables and instance variables which will have default values assigned to them.

 This initialization or lack thereof is a common theme in the exam questions.

+### Narrowing and Widening

+Narrowing is when you assign a larger primitive data literal or variable to a smaller one.
+Widening is when you are putting something small in a larger variable.

+The compiler is more forgiving with widening attempts, and has more constraints on narrowing.